Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Readme.md

 - Retrain the model: https://youtu.be/dXh9isASvcY
 - Load project from Custom Vision: https://youtu.be/gTEWlu2V8yk

+# Privacy Notice
+The software may collect information about your use of the software and send it to Microsoft.
+              Microsoft may use this information to provide services and improve our products and services.
+              You may turn off the telemetry as described in the repository or clicking settings on top right corner.
+Our privacy statement is located at https://go.microsoft.com/fwlink/?LinkID=824704 .
+You can learn more about data collection and use in the help documentation and our privacy statement.
+Your use of the software operates as your consent to these practices.

 # Troubleshooting
 If you are running into issues, please check following for assistnat: